 Security information and event management (SIEM) combines security information management (SIM) and security event management (SEM).
 It orchestrates the continuous collection of log data from end points such as PCs or servers, routers, switchers, applications, firewalls, and other systems and evaluates these data.
 SIEM enables a holistic approach to IT-security.
 It correlates notifications and alarms in real time and identifies extraordinary patterns or trends, which could point to a cyber attack.
 On the basis of these results, companies can react more quickly and precisely to cyber attacks.
 SIEM also uses machine learning (ML) and artificial intelligence (AI) processes.
 SIEM tools are available as services from the cloud.

-Future-proofing a company requires four building blocks: connectivity, cloud and IT infrastructure, security, and digitalization.
+Future-proofing a company requires four building blocks: connectivity, cloud and infrastructure, security, and digitalization.
 A Security Operation center and SIEM are essential components of a future-proof Security Strategy for companies.